git-zaidism/java-full-stack-prep/src/main/java/org/zaidism/design/lld/solid/solid.md

 ### 💡 Definition

-> Subclasses should work without breaking parent behavior
+> Objects of a superclass should be replaceable with objects of a subclass without affecting the correctness of the program.

 ---